And Aim for High Employee Engagement and Retention, Instead

 Manager behavior accounted for the reason 11.8% of employees quit their jobs.

 Your employees know when they’re not being listened to.
 They take note every time their feedback is ignored.
-You have to actively implement change or accept the fact that you’re going to lose the staff members who care the most.
+You have to actively implement change or accept the fact that you’re going to lose the great employees who care the most.